 But the annoying draw devil persists - there's no way around it.
 And players who are denying the problem while trying to solve it, open the door for even more mockery.
 Which of course only widens the gap between them and the rest of the games world.

-Draughts isn't quintessential like Checkers.
+Draughts isn't essential like Checkers.
 Choices were made during its invention and eventually these converged to a set of rules that perfectly suits the game's spirit: it feels at home in it and rewards us with miracles like the one above, and not in small amounts either.
 I agree fully with Ton Sijbrands that the game cannot be 'improved'.
 The problem is inherent.
 Draughts is a great game that deserves a lot more attention from the games world.
-At the same time it is a flawed sportsweapon where it counts most: at top level match play.
+At the same time it is a flawed sport weapon where it counts most: at top level match play.

 Why this introduction then?
 Because the game's framework, the set of rules, has proven itself beyond any doubt.
 The significance of some of these rules may not always be immediately obvious to a novice.
-Think of a long-range king, compulsory capture, the precedence of majority capture, the rule that a capture must be completed before the captured pieces are removed, the rule that a piece may not be jumped more than once during a capture, while a square may be visited more than once, and the rule that a man visiting the back rank during a capture, but not ending its move there, does not promote.
+Think of a long-range king, compulsory capture, the precedence of majority capture, the rule that a capture must be completed before the captured pieces are removed, the rule that a piece may not be jumped more than once during a capture, while a square may be visited more than once, and the rule that a man visiting the back rank during a capture, but not ending its move there, is not promoted.
 In the course of learning the game the same novice will discover how it all works together to make possible the 'coups' and the miracles in the problem sections.
 It is all so well organized that I've taken it as the basis for both Dameo, where it serves a different yet similar way of movement and capture, and Bushka, where it serves an altogether different way of capture.
 Here we go.

-|Anyone who has ever played Fanorona probably still remembers the shock.
+Anyone who has ever played Fanorona probably still remembers the shock.
 To call the game 'volatile' is definitely an understatement.
-It features capture 'by approach' as well as 'by withdrawal' - a one step move directly towards or away from the target - and in either or both not only the stone approached or withdrawn from is captured, but an unbroken line of like-colored men behind it.|
+It features capture 'by approach' as well as 'by withdrawal' - a one step move directly towards or away from the target - and in either or both not only the stone approached or withdrawn from is captured, but an unbroken line of like-colored men behind it.

 I found capture by withdrawal uninviting.
 But capture by approach, in its simplest form, is a 'two men on three cells' scenario reminiscent of Draughts.

 So, my generic mind asked itself, why would it render less of game, if transposed to the framework of Draughts?
-For the specific mind anything it is not used to is weird by definition, but I could see no fundamental difference.

 So I started out with a simple transposition.